Early thin-disc assembly revealed by JWST edge-on galaxies: Methods

 In Section \ref{section:dataval} we described the fitting procedure for the mock data and defined the prior distributions for all the model parameters.
 As the mock galaxies are generated with values consistent with observations, we use the same priors for fitting the disc of real galaxies (see Table \ref{tab:disc_prior}).

 In addition to the disc-only fit based on the surface-brightness profile in equation~(\ref{eq:brightnessprofile}), we also fit each galaxy with an extra Sérsic component, equation~(\ref{eq:sersic}), to model a central bulge.
 For each object, we select the preferred model by evaluating the residuals and through visual inspection.
+In fact, although Bayesian evidence estimates are directly available as a byproduct of the nested sampling algorithm, the significance of the residuals alone provide sufficiently clear indications of whether an additional bulge component is necessary, making a formal Bayesian model comparison redundant.
 Including a bulge is required for galaxies with a prominent central excess that cannot be reproduced by a single-component disc profile (see Section~\ref{sec:results}).

 For the bulge component, we assume that the centre and position angle parameters are the same of the disc.
 We also impose a prior on the bulge effective radius, $R_\mathrm{e}$, expressed in terms of the disc scale length $h_r$: $R_\mathrm{e} = R_{\mathrm{scale}} \,1.678 \, h_r$, where $R_{\mathrm{scale}}$ is a dimensionless scaling factor constrained to $0 \le R_{\mathrm{scale}} \le 1$.
 The factor 1.678 converts an exponential scale length to an effective radius.
 This prior ensures that the Sérsic component remains confined to the inner regions and therefore captures the bulge rather than the outer disc.